Encrypting VM disks with customer managed keys

 -

 The number of Disk Encryption Set (DES) resources is limited to 1000 per region per subscription.
-In the present implementation, a single DES is created for each CDP environment, so this permits at most 1000 environments created in that region/subscription.
+In the present implementation, a single DES is created for each Cloudera environment, so this permits at most 1000 environments created in that region/subscription.
 The actual practical limit may be lower due to the limits set for other resource types.

 Using an existing vault and vault key